ralphamale/flirtatiously/README.md

 ## Important
-  -"Complete registration" for those who log in with Facebook -Nav bar photos for show profile, be uniform
+  -"Complete registration" for those who log in with Facebook -Fix box in messaging so it takes up full %.
+  -Nav bar photos for show profile, be uniform
   -X button to delete photos.
   -Datepicker for in-line profile editing.